-- Preparing applications for relevant Environmental Permits from NRW - Liaising with NRW as regards radioactive waste management and matters such as site inspections and environmental permit variations - Providing NRW with an annual inventory of the disposal of radioactive waste - Performing, reviewing and updating environmental impact assessments for the discharge of aqueous liquid waste - Promoting the use of BAT for the management of radioactive substances including radioactive waste - Advising on the optimisation of processes to reduce the amount of radioactive waste produced - Advising on the commissioning, calibration and quality assurance of contamination monitors and other equipment for the measurement of radioactivity - Undertaking regular audits of compliance with relevant policies, procedures and Environmental Permits (to include the accumulation and disposal of solid and organic liquid waste and the disposal of aqueous liquid waste) and recommending remedial actions as necessary - Providing quarterly reports to the Executive Director of Therapies and Health Science, the Chair of the Radiation Protection Group and relevant Clinical Board Heads of Operations and Delivery - Providing advice to managers, Radiation Protection Supervisors and members of staff as regards compliance with relevant UHB policies and procedures and the stipulations of Environmental Permits
+- Acting as the UHB's primary contact with NRW as the regulator for the keeping of radioactive substances and the accumulation and disposal of radioactive waste. - Preparing applications for relevant Environmental Permits from NRW - Liaising with NRW as regards radioactive waste management and matters such as site inspections and environmental permit variations - Providing NRW with an annual inventory of the disposal of radioactive waste - Reporting incidents to Directorate Clinical Directors and/or Professional Heads, incidents involving non-compliance with Environmental permits and liaise with NRW as requested. - Performing, reviewing and updating environmental impact assessments for the discharge of aqueous liquid waste - Promoting the use of BAT for the management of radioactive substances including radioactive waste - Advising on the optimisation of processes to reduce the amount of radioactive waste produced - Advising on the commissioning, calibration and quality assurance of contamination monitors and other equipment for the measurement of radioactivity - Undertaking regular audits of compliance with relevant policies, procedures and Environmental Permits (to include the accumulation and disposal of solid and organic liquid waste and the disposal of aqueous liquid waste) and recommending remedial actions as necessary - Providing quarterly reports to the Executive Director of Therapies and Health Science, the Chair of the Radiation Protection Group and relevant Clinical Board Heads of Operations and Delivery - Providing advice to managers, Radiation Protection Supervisors and members of staff as regards compliance with relevant UHB policies and procedures and the stipulations of Environmental Permits